KomunikacjaTechnicznaVistula/morris-mini/docs/driving.md

 The lever is centrally situated and defaults to neutral gear.

-- **Tip:** References to right or left hand sides in this book are made when viewing the vehicle from the rear.
+- **ℹ️ Tip:** References to right or left hand sides in this book are made when viewing the vehicle from the rear.

 From the neutral position, move the lever:
 - left and forwards to select first gear.